Shaghayegh35/LLM-Training-Fine-Tuning/README.md

-# LLM Instruction Data Preparation
+# LLM Data Tokenization & Finetuning Pipeline

-This repository contains a Jupyter notebook for preparing an instruction–response dataset and tokenizing it with Hugging Face `transformers` and `datasets`.
+Jupyter notebooks for preparing instruction–response datasets and finetuning a causal language model using Hugging Face `datasets` and `transformers`.
-It demonstrates:

-- Basic tokenization (single text and batches)
-- Padding and truncation behavior
-- Building an instruction dataset from a JSONL file (`lamini_docs.jsonl`)
-- Applying a prompt template to questions
-- Creating a Hugging Face `Dataset`
-- Tokenizing the dataset and preparing it for finetuning (including labels and train/test split)
+The project uses the `lamini/lamini_docs` dataset and `EleutherAI/pythia-70m` as a base model to demonstrate an end-to-end workflow: data preparation → tokenization → training → saving a finetuned model.

 ## Project structure